DataDog/integrations-core/zeek/README.md

 ## Overview

-* Zeek is the world's leading platform for network security monitoring.
+* [Zeek][6] is the world's leading platform for network security monitoring.
 It interprets what it sees and creates compact, high-fidelity transaction logs, file content, and fully customized output, suitable for manual review on disk or in a more analyst-friendly tool like a security and information event management (SIEM) system.

 This integration provides visualization and log enrichments for Connection Logs, DNS & DHCP Logs, Network Protocols, Files, Detections and Miscellaneous eventtypes.